vmware-archive/mobile-flows-connectors-common-libraries/README.md

 ## mockMfServer
 This a dummy server to mimic some of the properties of the Mobile Flows server.
 It will be useful for unit testing purposes.
-Public key is available at `/public-key`
+Its public key is available at `/public-key`

 ### start(port)
 Call the method to start the dummy server to listen at the specified port on the localhost.
 You can have it running